 The new Buckle Street diversion road opened on 25 January 2013 with new routes for pedestrians, cyclists and drivers as the Memorial Park Alliance moves towards construction of the new underpass.
 The intersection with SH1 and Tory St has re-opened, but drivers will no longer be able to cross between Tasman and Tory St. As at 19 November 2013, limited access to the National War Memorial using 'old' Buckle Street is available via Tasman Street.
 Please proceed with caution when visiting the Memorial by car.

 Follow on us on facebook to keep informed about the activities taking place around the National War Memorial and Buckle Street.

 There is limited free parking available behind the National War Memorial for visitors and there is wheelchair access with a moveable ramp stored inside the Memorial.

-View a short clip that provides a bird's eye view of the National War Memorial from the sky.
+View a Vimeo video clip that provides a bird's eye view of the National War Memorial from the sky.